alireza-moshfeghi/Golkhune_ESP8266/README.md

 <img src='image/driver.png' alt='ch341_driver' width='426px'>

-3-Download the **Flash download tool** program from [here](https://github.com/alireza-moshfeghi/Golkhune_ESP8266/blob/main/Flash_download_tool.zip) and apply the following settings.
+3-Download the **Flash download tool** program from [here](https://github.com/alireza-moshfeghi/Golkhune_ESP8266/blob/main/Flash_download_tool.zip).

+4-Connect your development board to the system and apply the following settings.

 <img src='image/config.png' alt='config_tab'>

-4-Connect your development board to the system and click on the **START** button and wait for the uploading process to finish.
+5-Click on the **START** button and wait for the uploading process to finish.

 <img src='image/finish.png' alt='finish'>

-5-After the middleware is uploaded, restart the development board and connect to the access point of the **Golkhune**.
+6-After the middleware is uploaded, restart the development board and connect to the access point of the **Golkhune**.

 <img src='image/ap.png' alt='access_point'>

-6-Open your web browser and type the address **192.168.4.1** in the address bar to enter the middleware panel.
+7-Open your web browser and type the address **192.168.4.1** in the address bar to enter the middleware panel.

 <img src='image/panel.jpg' alt='panel'>